 Millett relates that her process “is informed by taking things apart, removing, replacing, cutting, pasting, sewing and building”—and this is evident in her textile work as well as in her paintings.
 An emblem of creative resilience, Millett’s practice suggests that destruction offers hope for new beginnings.

 The music and sounds you have been listening to were recorded by artist Alex Asher Daniel during a site visit to di Rosa.
 It is titled Talahausi, the Wappo name for this land.
-What music and sounds do you hear when you look at this landscape?
-Can you imagine ancestral voices?
-In what key does the land sing to you?

 Previous slide